 These Simple Mashed Sweet Potatoes are made with smooth cream, salty butter and warm spices making them tasty enough to be served with just about anything.
 They are easy-to-make and begging for a place at your dinner table.
-If you love Sweet Potato side dishes, try my Candied Sweet Potatoes and Sweet Potato Casserole!

 Give me death or give me sweet potatoes!
 Seriously y’all, I LOVE sweet potatoes!
 They can be made savory or sweet, they can be fried or baked but, most importantly, they can be mashed.
 Sweet potatoes take well to just about any flavor you throw at them; they’re unique and versatile.
 But when mashed, sweet potatoes are incredibly decadent in a way that can’t be beat.